When I was young (sadly, more moons ago than I care to remember) I learned a valuable lesson about the importance of preparation.

-Gazing across the vast array of mechanical marvels, a colourful and dynamic picture of an airplane swept into view.
+Gazing across the vast array of mechanical marvels, a colorful and dynamic picture of an airplane swept into view.
 My passion for Airfix kits was born.

 Full of excitement, I left the shop.
-Brightly coloured box in hand, I dashed home as fast as my little legs would carry me, my father in tow.
+Brightly colored box in hand, I dashed home as fast as my little legs would carry me, my father in tow.

 Over the next few years, I would spend many fun hours building Airfix models, but on that first day I made a big mistake.

 In my childish belief that I knew exactly how the whole thing went together, I raced ahead with no reference to the advice provided by the experts.
 I immediately twisted off all of the parts into a large haystack of grey plastic and started gluing them together with absolutely no idea of where things should go, or even if I had all of the pieces I needed to successfully complete the job.
 As a result, I ended up making an aircraft which looked like it had already crashed.
 Painting it afterwards did nothing to improve the situation.

 Fast forward a few years, and it is amazing to see some email migration vendors making the same mistake.
 Diving straight into a migration project without understanding what needs to be done, and the potential issues you might face, is asking for trouble.
 The fact is this: there is no definitive construction guide for every migration – each one is unique.
 Transvault certified engineers are professionally trained to start with an inventory, not just of all of the systems and their configurations, but also of the data itself so that they can drive the best migration possible.